Fast Distributed Inference Serving for Large Language Models: Design

-\parabf{Job scheduling in distributed serving.} In the traditional MLFQ setting, if no new job arrives, the scheduler would schedule the job with the highest priority and executes it until it finishes or is demoted.
-However, when using pipeline parallelism, the scheduler schedules at the granularity of the stage.
-When a job finishes the first stage and sends the intermediate result to the next stage, the scheduler needs to decide on the next job to execute.
-In this case, the scheduler cannot follow the traditional MLFQ that keeps scheduling the same job until demotion, because the job is still running.
-To preserve the semantics of MLFQ, \sysname still keeps the running job in the priority queue, and each time selects the highest priority job in the pending state to execute.
-Therefore, the early job in a queue can finish the quantum more quickly.
+\parabf{Job scheduling in distributed serving.} In the traditional MLFQ, if no new job arrives, the scheduler schedules the job with the highest priority and executes it until it finishes or is demoted.
+However, with pipeline parallelism, the scheduler schedules at the granularity of individual stage.
+Once a job completes its first stage and transmits the intermediate results to the subsequent stage, a decision point arises for the scheduler regarding the next job to set in motion.
+In this case, the scheduler cannot follow the traditional MLFQ that keeps scheduling the same job until demotion, because the job is still in progress.
+To preserve the semantics of MLFQ, \sysname still keeps the running job in the priority queue, but schedules the highest priority job in the pending state.
+Thus, the early jobs in a queue can expedite their quantum completion.

-\parabf{Key-value cache management in distributed serving.} Because the key-value cache occupies a large fraction of GPU memory, the key-value cache of \sysname is also partitioned across multiple GPUs in distributed serving.
+\parabf{Key-value cache management in distributed serving.} Given that the key-value cache occupies a large fraction of GPU memory, the key-value cache of \sysname is also partitioned across multiple GPUs.
 In LLM inference, each key-value tensor is used by the same stage of the LLM.
-Therefore, \sysname partitions key-value tensors as tensor parallelism requires, and assigns each key-value tensor to the corresponding GPU so that all computation on a GPU only needs local key-value tensors.
+Therefore, \sysname partitions key-value tensors as tensor parallelism requires, and assigns each key-value tensor to the corresponding GPU so that all computation on a GPU only needs local key-value tensors on the same GPU.

 The proactive key-value cache swapping mechanism of \sysname is also distributed.
 Because different stages of the LLM process different jobs at the same time, each stage may offload or upload different key-value tensors independently.
 To reduce redundant control, before processing the intermediate result sent from the previous stage, the current stage does the same offloading or uploading action as the previous stage does.
 The intermediate result transmission and key-value cache swapping occur in parallel, so the overhead of key-value cache swapping is further reduced.
 As shown in Figure~\ref{fig:design:distributed_kv_cache}, when the intermediate result is sent to the next stage, the next stage receives the swapping instructions and can swap the key-value cache at the same time if needed.
 The key-value cache swapping mechanism only needs to decide the offloading or uploading of the first stage.
 When using tensor parallelism splitting the first stage into multiple chunks, a centralized key-value cache swapping manager instructs all chunks in the first stage to offload or upload the key-value tensors owned by the same job.